 iCloud comes as an offering from Apple.
-Five GB of storage space in the cloud is offered to all Apple account owners free, under the name of iCloud.
-If users need more space in the cloud, they have to purchase more space by paying money.
-The question then emerges, which cloud storage service is the best, or at least, better than the iCloud.
+Five GB of storage space in the cloud is offered to all Apple account owners for free under the name of iCloud.
+If users need more space in the cloud, they must purchase more space by paying money.
+The question then emerges, which cloud storage service is the best, or at least better than iCloud.
 Though there are many names that come to one’s mind, OneDrive from Microsoft and Google Drive flash brightly.
 Google Drive has its own disadvantages when compared to Microsoft OneDrive.
 Google Drive is better compared to iCloud but not better than OneDrive, according to my experience.
-Let’s see the reasons why OneDrive is better than iCloud and Google Drive both – even if you are on a Mac.
+Let’s see why OneDrive is better than iCloud and Google Drive both – even if you are on a Mac.

 iCloud vs. OneDrive comparison

-Pricing is one of the main factors that we check when comparing different services, others being flexibility, additional capabilities, etc. Before checking out OneDrive, let’s check out iCloud that is priced in July 2018 as follows.
+Pricing is one of the main factors we check when comparing different services, others being flexibility, additional capabilities, etc. Before checking out OneDrive, let’s check out iCloud which is priced as follows.

 - Unlike OneDrive, iCloud doesn’t offer 1TB anymore.
 If you need more than 200GB, you will have to go for a 2TB plan that costs $9.99 per month.
 No annual plan here too.

 That was about iCloud.
-Now let’s check up OneDrive pricing as in July 2018.
+Now let’s check up OneDrive pricing .

 - Going ahead, you get 50GB storage space option at approx. $1.99 per year.
 This is costly when compared to iCloud that is only $0.99 for 50 GB.
 There is no an annual plan for 50 GB block, so you need to pay monthly and get no discount.